 Finally, Natan Sharansky reminds us that "moral clarity" is the essential quality of a successful democracy in its foreign policy.
 As a nation, we have been far from morally clear about the political prisoners in Russia and the human rights abuses throughout the North Caucasus, to name two of the most egregious examples.

-Closely related to the lack of moral clarity is the absence of "strategic clarity."
+throughout the North Caucasus, to name two of the most egregious examples.
 Closely related to the lack of moral clarity is the absence of "strategic clarity."
 We simply have not informed Russia where the "red lines" are in their treatment of vulnerable new democracies and what the consequences are for Russia in pushing beyond what used to be called "the rules of the game."
 This Committee can play a very significant role in urging the Administration and communicating directly to Moscow, quite specifically, that the continuation of the arrests, seizures, murders and threats I have described will result in the suspension of commerce with and access to the United States.